danielharrell/LectFall2015/Question.md

 presence to present itself, as if the source were not a source, or somehow the source of itself.

-But I think there is another possibility, that allows us to reconsider how questions are possible, and especially the kind of question we ask at the college. as a way of concluding my lecture, one that allows me to say something more constructive about how questions are possible rather than paradoxical.
-(Start from here; bring other stuff in about being an origin, then move to being an answer.)
+But I think there is another possibility, one that allows us to reconsider how questions are possible.
+The possibility is
+this: the question why there is something rather than nothing has no answer, because the presence of the world *has* no source.
+Or put another way, my own point of view upon the world *has* no origin.
+And the reason for this is that my own point of view upon the world *is* an origin, rather than having one.
+This point of view, then, is not an outcome of the world, that might ever be traced traced to an origin; it is rather an origin in itself.

+I'm not sure if what I just said makes sufficient sense, so let me put the possibility a different way, through an example.
+Suppose you happened upon me earlier today, and having lapsed in your attention to the Friday Night Lecture, you idly ask me who the lecturer is.
+Now, the answer I would likely give
+is: "I am."
+But if I wanted to tease you, I might reply: "Oh, Mr Harrell is."
+In one sense these answers are the same, but in another sense, I think, they are different, and the way we might put the difference is that when I refer to myself as Mr Harrell in answering your question, I might be said to *have* the answer; but when I refer to myself as "I", I might be said to *be* the answer.

+tied to my use of the pronoun in one but the other, , I'll be the ecturenot having kept up with the Friday Night Lecture slate, you but before my lecture, and you asked me who was giving the lecture tonight.

-is question. seemingly profound question, how
-I might be compelled to ask why there is something rather than nothing, the question of why is there something rather than nothing to begin with, , to begin with, then, in the point of view that is unaccountably mine, is one way, at least, to think about
+My question treats my point of view upon the world, as an outcome rather than an origin.
+But what if it were an origin?
+What if my point of view upon the world were not something I have, but something I am?
+(Move to question to my about my lecture.) is question. seemingly profound question, how I might be compelled to ask why there is something rather than nothing, the question of why is there something rather than nothing to begin with, , to begin with, then, in the point of view that is unaccountably mine, is one way, at least, to think about

-And this makes And since I gained the world altogether So it this point of view, is my own point of view upon the world, To ask why there is something or nothing, then, is The question makes sense from the point of view that is my own.
-Mention prosaic to seemingly profound.
-Then transition to question of its being really profound?
+there is no explaining
+the origin of my point of view upon the world, insofar as it is mine alone, because in this respect, my point of view *is* an origin, rather than having one.
+Or let me say this again still more elaborately: my point of view *as mine* is not an outcome of the world, which might be explained in being traced back to an origin; rather, it is an origin in itself.
+Because my point of view *is* an origin, I am in a position not simply to explain the world, or find answers in it, but to wonder about the world, and ask questions of it.

 Ask why I'm the source of this presence, is to ask about the source of the presence, the source of my own point of view